beldmian/NoOffice/README.md

 ## Usage

-You must provide `document.md` file in root folder of project and then call builded `main.c` file
+You must provide `document.md` file in root folder of project, then add `format.docx` file to provide all styles and formats in file, and then call builded `main.c` file

 ## Suported markdown operators list
 ```
 # Heading 1
-paragraph
+Paragraph
 ```

 ## Next up